AWS

 2. Create an IAM role.

-• Create a Kubernetes service account named aws-load-balancer-controller in the kube-system namespace for the AWS Load Balancer Controller, and annotate the Kubernetes service account with the name of the IAM role.
+• Create a Kubernetes service account named aws-load-balancer-controller in the kube-system namespace for the AWS Load Balancer Controller

 • Use eksctl or the AWS CLI and kubectl to create the IAM role and Kubernetes service account.

-3. Configure the AWS Security Token Service endpoint type used by your Kubernetes service account (optional).
+3. Configure the AWS Security Token Service endpoint type used by your Kubernetes service account which is an optional step.

 • If you installed the incubator/aws-alb-ingress-controller Helm chart, uninstall it.